cloudya-m/Extremal-hyperbolic-surfaces/README.md

 ## References

-The main reference is an unpublished preprint titled "THE NEC GROUP UNIFORMIZATION OF EXTREMAL HYPERBOLIC SURFACES WITH BOUNDARY AND/OR CUSPS".
+The main reference is an unpublished preprint titled _THE NEC GROUP UNIFORMIZATION OF EXTREMAL HYPERBOLIC SURFACES WITH BOUNDARY AND/OR CUSPS_, written by Ernesto Girondo and Claudia Muñoz.
 For more details on the mathematical theory, see the comments in each script and relevant literature on hyperbolic geometry, extremal surfaces and Fuchsian/NEC groups.

 ---

-*Authors: Claudia Muñoz Jerónimo and Ernesto Girondo Sirvent.
+*Authors: Claudia Muñoz and Ernesto Girondo.